Community Partners / Resources:

 Richmond City Health District

-The Richmond Family & Fatherhood Initiative is dedicated to the vision that "We are a city where children experience the benefits of fathers and mothers working cooperatively and responsibly to raise healthy children."
+The Virginia Family & Fatherhood Initiative is dedicated to the vision that "We are a city where children experience the benefits of fathers and mothers working cooperatively and responsibly to raise healthy children."

 Goodwill Employment Center

 It’s the work that adds dignity to our lives, builds hope for our futures, and strengthens our communities.
 It is getting you to work that is the mission of Goodwill.